Skip to main content

 Document-level Options

-Runme will default to the system's default shell unless specified in the frontmatter.
+You can also specify the custom shell of each cell block in your file using the Runme Frontmatter.
+Once a custom shell is specified, Runme will switch to the system's default shell unless specified in the front matter.
 Both relative (be sure shell is included in $PATH) and absolute paths work.
 This is useful when notebooks are being shared amongst users with different shell setups.

 ---